zxsa01/ALVIS-THE-TRUTH-SEEKER-OF-MATHCOLOS/README.md

 # ALVIS-THE-TRUTH-SEEKER-OF-MATHCOLOS
+- React Native implementation of ALVIS-THE-TRUTH-SEEKER-OF-MATHCOLOS game using react-native-game-engine and Matter.js
+- ALVIS-THE-TRUTH-SEEKER-OF-MATHCOLOS game is Game Platform Side-Scrolling related to the player's self-learning mathematics course

 # CREATE PROJECT
 - open command prompt in folder to store the project
 - write command: npx react-native init game (game is name project)